Zhang Jianzhi (footballer)

-Zhang Jianzhi (张健智 (Zhāng Jiànzhì); born 28 January 2000) is a Chinese professional footballer who plays as a goalkeeper for Chinese Super League club Beijing Guoan.
+Zhang Jianzhi (张健智 (Zhāng Jiànzhì); born 28 January 2000) is a Chinese professional footballer who plays as a goalkeeper for China League One club Guangxi Hengchen, on loan from Chinese Super League club Beijing Guoan.

 Career

 On 21 February 2024, it was announced that Zhang Jianzhi moved to China League One newcomers Yunnan Yukun.

 On 27 February 2025, Zhang moved to China League One side Nanjing City on a free transfer.

 On 18 July 2025, Zhang joined Chinese Super League club Beijing Guoan for an undisclosed fee, and was given the number 39 shirt.
 He made his Beijing Guoan debut on 23 October 2025 in an AFC Champions League Two clash away at Tai Po in Hong Kong, which ended in a 3–3 draw.

+On 15 July 2026, Zhang was loaned out to China League One club Guangxi Hengchen for the rest of 2026 season.